Uncontrolled hypertension, mass found on screening renal ultrasound.

 CT abdomen and pelvis in four phases demonstrate a large well-defined mass under the left hemidiaphragm that promotes displacement of the left kidney inferiorly and the spleen anteriorly.
-The tumour has large cystic areas within and heterogeneous contrast enhancement.
+The tumor has large cystic areas within and heterogeneous contrast enhancement.
 No surrounding stranding or lymphadenopathies were identified.

 1 case question available

 MACROSCOPIC DESCRIPTION: mass has a smooth, greenish yellow capsule 1mm in thickness that

 appears complete.
 Fatty connective tissue lies over the capsule.
 The tumour is variegated black/brown/yellow and firm.
 There is a central cavity up to 60mm in greatest diameter that is filled with reddish/brown friable fibrinous material.